andreapasquali91/academic-kickstart/content/authors/admin/_index.md

 Here you can find more details about my [research]({{<ref "research">}}) as well as my [publications]({{<ref "publication">}}).

-Currently I am working as a high school teacher in Longarone (Italy).
+Currently I am working as a high school teacher in Belluno (Italy).

 Previously I was a postdoctoral researcher at [Universität Stuttgart](https://www.iaz.uni-stuttgart.de/en/index.html), in [Steffen Koenig](https://pnp.mathematik.uni-stuttgart.de/iaz/iaz1/Koenig/index.html)'s group, with a grant by the [Alexander von Humboldt foundation](https://www.humboldt-foundation.de/web/home.html).